[Study]The Most Dangerous Intersections in Ohio

 #5: Airport Hwy & Byrne Rd – Toledo, OH (78 total crashes, 36 minor injuries, 9 serious injuries, 0 fatalities)

 Ranked fifth, this intersection in Toledo was home to 78 total crashes, leading to 36 minor injuries and 9 serious injuries.
-Despite being an intersection in the fourth-most populous city in Ohio, this particular location had an incredibly high number of total crashes – more collisions than the most dangerous intersection on our list, and second only to a Cleveland intersection ranked 18th.
+Despite being an intersection in the fourth-most populous city in Ohio, this particular location had an incredibly high number of total crashes – more collisions than the most dangerous intersection on our list.
+Second, only to a Cleveland intersection ranked 18th.

 At first glance, there is not much that may explain the high incidence of crashes: although Airport Hwy is a state roadway, it is fairly narrow, with two lanes on each side – and a manageable 40mph speed limit.
 Additionally, this is a quiet, predominantly residential area of Toledo, so there is not much high traffic.